Multi-Session Visual SLAM for Illumination Invariant Re-Localization in Indoor Environments: RESULTS

-Section \ref{sec:multisession} suggests that the best localization results are when using the six mapping sessions merged together.
+Results presented in Section \ref{sec:multisession} suggest that the best re-localization results are when using the six mapping sessions merged together.
 Having six maps to record before doing navigation can be a tedious task if an operator has to teleoperate the robot many times and at the right time.
-It would be better to ``teach'' the robot the trajectory to do one time and have it repeat the process autonomously to do these mapping sessions.
-Figure \ref{fig:consecutive_detail} shows localization performance using a previous mapping session.
-The diagonal values of the figure are if localization occurs every 30 minutes using the previous map for localization.
+It would be better to ``teach'' once the trajectory to follow and have the robot repeat the process autonomously for the mapping sessions.
+The problem is if the robot cannot re-localize robustly on its previous trajectory, it may not be able to reproduce it completely, thus failing at capturing the required data.
+Figure \ref{fig:consecutive} shows re-localization performance using a previous mapping session.
+The diagonal values represents the case when localization occurs every 30 minutes using the previous map.
 Results just over the main diagonal are if localization is done each hour using a map taken one hour ago (e.g., for the 1+3+5 and 2+4+6 multi-session cases).
-The top-right lines are for the 1+6 multi-session case during which the robot would be activated only at night while trying to localize using the map learned during the day.
-Having low localization performance is not that bad, but localizations should be evenly distributed, otherwise the robot may get lost before being able to localize after having to navigate using dead-reckoning over a small distance.
-The maximum distance that the robot can robustly recover from depends on the odometry drift: if high, frequent localizations would be required to correctly follow the planned path.
-SURF, SIFT, KAZE, DAISY and SuperPoint are features that do not give large gaps if maps are taken 30 minutes after the other.
+The top-right lines are for the 1+6 multi-session case during which the robot would be activated only at night while trying to re-localize using the map learned during the day.
+Having low re-localization performance is not that bad, but re-localizations should be evenly distributed otherwise the robot may get lost before being able to re-localize after having to navigate using dead-reckoning over a small distance.
+The maximum distance that the robot can robustly recover from depends on the odometry drift: if high, frequent re-localizations would be required to correctly follow the planned path.
+Looking at \figurename \ref{fig:consecutive}b, SURF, SIFT, KAZE, DAISY and SuperPoint (with or without SuperGlue) are features that do not give large gaps if maps are taken 30 minutes after the other.
 For maps taken 1 hour after the other, only KAZE, SuperPoint and DAISY do not show large gaps.
-Finally, SuperPoint may be the only one that could be used to only map the environment twice (e.g., one at day and one at night) and robustly localize using the first map.
+Finally, SuperPoint may be the only one that could be used to only map the environment twice (e.g., one at day and one at night) and re-localize robustly using the first map.
+Table \ref{gap_distance} shows the largest distance (gap) in meters that the robot would have travelled on dead-reckoning in \figurename \ref{fig:consecutive}b, depending if the maps were taken 30 min, 60 min or 120 min apart.
+The percentage shows how many frames were re-localized under 55 cm of the previous re-localization.
+The number 55 has been chosen as the maximum distance between two consecutive frames taken at 1 Hz while walking at 55 cm per second.